joker1007/slides/rubykaigi2019/slides.md

 # What is >>= (bind operator) ?

-In case of array,
+In the case of Array,

-`Array#bind` receives a function that receives item contained the array and outputs new array.
+`Array#bind` receives a function that receives an item contained by the array and outputs new array.

-like following.
+Example.

 ```ruby
 ["foo","bar"].bind { |s| s.split(//) }